Last Updated on August 15, 2022 by Alexander Burgemeester

 Having a narcissistic grandmother in your life can feel overwhelming, confusing, and bewildering.
 Her abusive ways are so subtle yet so deadly.
 And oftentimes, you’re probably worried about leaving your children with her.

 Your worries are not unfounded.
 Narcissists can and do cause damage to those around them.
 For that reason, many people choose to go No Contact with the narcissistic family members, friends or partners.

-When it comes to toxic or narcissistic people, focusing on how awful or difficult they are won’t help.
+Focusing on how awful or difficult they are won’t help when it comes to toxic or narcissistic people.
 Instead, shift your attention to how you can handle them.
 In other words, don’t focus on problems; focus on solutions.

 About the Author